 One of the side effects of using a zinc oxide-based sunscreen can be that it dries your baby’s skin out with frequent use.
-My favorite way to prevent this is to apply Eco Chic Movement’s Baby Lotion before bed.
+My favorite way to prevent this is to apply Eco Chic Movement’s Baby Lotion and Baby Face Cream before bed.

 I hope this helped to answer your natural sunscreen questions.
 If you have any questions/comments, feel free to post them below.

 Dr Alexis practices online via telemedicine and is currently accepting new patients.
 Click here to book your appointment